Nepal Trekking Sale On NowBook Now & Save

 Included

-• the use of a World Expeditions trek pack which includes a quality sleeping bag, down or fibre fill jacket and sleeping bag liner (valued at over US$500)
+• World Expeditions trek pack including quality sleeping bag, down or fibre-fill jacket and sleeping bag liner (valued at US$500)

 Not included